vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     * Controller credentials: Username and Password of NSX Advanced Load Balancer
     * Controller certificate: Paste the contents of the Certificate Authority that is used to generate your controller certificate into the `Controller Certificate Authority` text box.

-4. Once these details are provided, click **Verify Credentials** and choose the following parameters.
+4. After these details are provided, click **Verify Credentials** and choose the following parameters.

     * Cloud Name: Name of the cloud created while configuring NSX Advanced Load Balancer `tanzu-vcenter-01`.
     * Service Engine Group Name: Name of the service engine group created for Tanzu Kubernetes Grid management clusters created while configuring NSX Advanced Load Balancer `tanzu-mgmt-segroup-01`.